May 2021 Asthma and Allergy Awareness Events

 - May 15: Support AAFA’s Chapters with a fun family day:

 - 2-3 p.m.
 ET: Virtual concert with food allergy entertainer, Kyle Dine, joined by the Massachusetts General Hospital for Children Food Allergy Buddies program – Register here

 - 8 p.m.
 ET/7 p.m.
 CT: Trivia Night with AAFA St. Louis! – Register here

-- May 17-23: Eosinophil Awareness Week – Learn more about eosinophilic esophagitis (EoE).
+- May 16-22: Eosinophil Awareness Week – Learn more about eosinophilic esophagitis (EoE) or eosinophilic asthma.

 - May 20, 7 p.m.
 ET: Hosted by AAFA New England via Zoom: Evaluation and management of difficult to control eczema with Dr. Jordan Scott – Register here

 - May 25: Webinar: Managing Asthma in 2021 on the new asthma guidelines – Register here

 - May 28: Remembrance Day to honor the memories of people lost to asthma or allergy

 - May 29: Plant a tree.
 Visit your local nursery or look for local tree planting events in your area.